Skip to Main Content

 Renewals

-Patrons may request an extension on the due date of their ILL item in their ILLiad account or by emailing the ILL department.
+Patrons may request one extension on the due date of their ILL item in their ILLiad account, beginning two weeks before the item's due date.
+Additional renewals must be requested by emailing the ILL department directly.
 Renewals are not guaranteed and are at the discretion of the lending library.
 If an item cannot be renewed and the patron still needs the item, the patron should return the item and inform ILL staff that they would like to resubmit the request and get another copy.

 Overdue materials can only be renewed by emailing the ILL department directly.